pirahansiah/cvtest/README.md

 Furthermore, I check much different hardware and write some test for computer vision application base on different hardware architecture  and Evaluation hardware.

 Do you want to know your program Automatically adjusting brightness of image in the right way?, How do you know using generic sharpening kernel to remove blurriness is working?, How to do check FPS process?, Which OCR system work better for your input image?

+* Docker Test: testing computer vision application for different docker setup; how to optimize input/output for docker which use inputs such as images or videos; how to test for load balancing, number of pods, memory usage; CPU usage; Bandwidth ; how to compress data; how to encrypt/decrypt data for using in docker; check the connectivity issue; REST API, FAST API, JSON file checker; converting format; converting labeling format; check the version of library and packages;
+* profiling the performance of the pipeline; writing clean code for certification; software certification standards, e.g. ISO27001, DO160
+*